binarytrails/website2.0/frontend/static/frontend/md/quests/django-website.md

     There will be a certain amount of time to allow the propagation of the DNS zone file.
 It's a great occasion to take a cup of tea!

-4. By default, the instance has difficulties delivering the appropriate webpage even after a reasonable delay when switching user agents or browsers.
+4. Due to the Varnish cahing system, the instance has difficulties delivering the appropriate webpage even after a reasonable delay when switching user agents or browsers.

-    Don't worry, there is an easy fix!
-I discovered with *curl* that this is due to Varnish Caching system.
+    Although you can't completely disable it using Gandi, there is an easy way to do it with Django.
+First let's see what is happenning:

         > curl -I yourwebsite.com
         ...